-If you’re all set to ditch the ‘tourist’ tag, read on for our top picks to living life on the road like a local:
+If you’re all set to ditch the ‘tourist’ tag, read on for our top suggestions to living life on the road like a local.

 What did mom tell us about trusting strangers? - Well it’s time to live a little and do the opposite.

 We’re not telling you to throw caution to the wind, but rather, to just try living with a local to have a truly immersive cross-cultural experience.
 You’ll have loads more stories to tell when you get back home, than if you just took the easy way out and stayed at a hotel.

 Airbnb is an economically sound way to plan your travels.
 When you choose to stay at an Airbnb, you get to pick out your view, live in your favorite neighborhoods and of course, you get to pick your host – someone who might let you have the whole place to yourself for your entire time there, or maybe even one who offers to be your travel guide every step of the way.

 Potluck Stay are a Seoul-based startup.
 They’re new to the Sharing Economy scene but their growth has been phenomenal.
 They’re poised to give Airbnb and Couchsurfing a run for their money in the very near future.
 With the tagline ‘Journey to My Friend’ - They cater to a market that wants a more personal experience from their travels and focus mainly on facilitating the cross-cultural exchange.